-The largest and oldest (112 years) lighted holiday boat parade in the United States, the Newport Beach Christmas Boat Parade is the community’s signature holiday event.
-With seasonal music, fireworks, and an estimated 1 million lights installed on the participating boats, this annual spectacle is family-friendly, festive and a fun way to enjoy the best aspects of Christmas in Newport Beach.
+The largest and oldest (113 years) lighted holiday boat parade in the United States, the Newport Beach Christmas Boat Parade is the community’s signature holiday event.
+With seasonal music, fireworks, and an estimated 1 million lights installed on the participating boats, this annual spectacle is one of the most unique Christmas traditions in America.
+The family-friendly festival is a wonderful way to enjoy the best aspects of Christmas in Newport Beach.

 The more than 100 participating boats are all shapes and sizes, from mega-yachts to sailboats and even canoes and kayaks.
 They’re all individual and not corporate boats, with some owners spending more than $50,000 to kit out their craft with lights, moving installations and sound systems.
 Think moving carousel, Ferris wheel and a lighted roller coaster, on a boat, and you get the idea.
 The Parade is judged, so it makes sense that some owners go all out for bragging rights.